johnw1llliam/Playlist_Subtitle_Scrapper/README.md

 - Add desired prompt:

-Update the prompt according to your needs
+Update the prompt according to your needs.